Official websites use .mil

 The 143d ESC has command and control of more than 110 units and approximately 10,000 Soldiers located throughout ten states in the southeastern United States.

-Constituted as a transportation brigade on Nov.
-24, 1967, in the United States Army Reserve and activated in Orlando, FL.
-The 143d ESC became a transportation command on Oct.
-1, 1985, and was the Army Reserve's only echelon above corps transportation command and control unit.
+The 143d Sustainment Command (Expeditionary) (ESC) was constituted as a brigade on November 24, 1967 in the United States Army Reserve and activated in Orlando, Florida.
+The 143d became a Transportation Command (TRANSCOM) on October 1, 1985 and was the Army Reserve's only echelon-above-Corps Transportation Command and Control headquarters.

-From December 2001 through December 2006, the unit kept a presence in Kuwait as the 143d TRANSCOM (Forward) in support of Operation Enduring Freedom and Iraqi Freedom.
-Responsible for the ports of debarkation and embarkation and theater common user land transportation, the unit performed admirably for five years while deployed.
+From December 2001 through December 2006, the 143d Transportation Command (Forward) maintained a continuous presence in Kuwait in support of U.S. military units engaged in Operations Enduring Freedom and Iraqi Freedom.
+Responsible for the ports of debarkation and embarkation and theater Common User Land Transportation (CULT), the unit performed admirably while deployed.

 143d Sustainment Command (Expeditionary)

 9500 Armed Forces Drive